-86. You agree to co-operate with us (at your own expense) in the handling of disputes, complaints, investigations or litigation that arise as a result of your use of our Services including but not limited to disputes, complaints, investigations or litigation that arises out of or relates to incorrect information we have given you or you have given to us, respectively.
+87. You agree to co-operate with us (at your own expense) in the handling of disputes, complaints, investigations or litigation that arise as a result of your use of our Services, including but not limited to disputes, complaints, investigations or litigation that arises out of or relates to incorrect information we have given you or you have given to us, respectively.

-90. For the purposes of this clause, the events beyond reasonable control include, but are not limited to, acts of terrorism, war, civil war, act of god, strikes, lockdowns, curfew, plagues, natural disasters, riots, pandemic, epidemic and government restrictions on businesses or RBS licences, public and borders.
+91. For the purposes of this clause, the events beyond reasonable control include, but are not limited to, acts of terrorism, war, civil war, the act of God, strikes, lockdowns, curfew, plagues, natural disasters, riots, pandemics, epidemic and government restrictions on businesses or RBS licences, public and borders.

 a.
 You must reimburse us for any costs (including any handling or administration fees) that have been incurred by us up to the date of termination and for which we have not yet been reimbursed by you;

 b.
 You also must pay us for work completed up to the date of termination but not yet invoiced or paid, plus any interest; and

 c.
 You must pay to us all costs incurred by us (including costs for which we may be contingently liable) in any attempts to collect any monies owed by you to us under this Agreement.
 This includes debt collection costs, repossessions costs, location search costs, process server costs, interest and solicitor costs on a solicitor-client basis.